Canada–United States border: 2009 border occupation

 The Mohawk people of Akwesasne have staged ongoing protests at this border.
-In 2014 they objected to a process that made their crossing more tedious, believing it violated their treaty rights of free passage.
+In 2014, they objected to a process that made their crossing more tedious, believing it violated their treaty rights of free passage.
 When traveling from the U.S. to Cornwall Island, they must first cross a second bridge into Canada, for inspection at the new Canadian border station.
-Discussions between inter-governmental agencies were being pursued on the feasibility of relocating the Canadian border inspection facilities on the U.S. side of the border.
+Discussions between intergovernmental agencies were being pursued on the feasibility of relocating the Canadian border inspection facilities on the U.S. side of the border.